Sears Modern Homes: Models

-Sears offered 370 models over the 32 years it sold houses by catalog.
+Sears offered roughly 370 models over the 32 years it sold houses by catalog, with an average of 80 to 100 models in each catalog.
+The models offered in each catalog varied each year, with some models remaining over long periods, and others appearing in only a few catalogs.
 In the early years, the models were identified with numbers.
 In 1918, Sears began assigning names to the various models.
 Some models were offered with variations, the most common of those being expanded floor plans and additional finished living spaces.
 Sears houses could also be ordered with reversed floor plans.
 While the vast majority of models were for single-family house designs, Sears offered some duplex house designs and even a few larger multiple-family buildings.

 The most popular models appeared in the catalog for multiple years.
 Other models only appeared for one year.
 No built examples have been found of some of the least popular models.
 Some models were offered in both wood siding and brick veneer versions with different names attributed to the same or almost identical home plan.
 Some of the most popular models were: